 The idea of NSRs is also confusing…why would NSRs be different than the approved NITS for the DNR?
 How could a resource have more NSRs than the resource itself?
 If the DNR was more than the NSR, would the DNR have to be restudied in order to get the NSRs to actual schedule transmission?
+8/3/11 will be discussing this concept in the DUKE informal comments.
+Refer to the answer in that concept talk.

+Response to DUKE informal comments 8/3/11 Keep the NSR as optional.
+Need to address the optionality in weq-002.
+Need to address weq-001 as a request type do we need to keep this or new concept (such as dnr, dnl).
+Need address e-tag specifications to be worked along with nits.
+Need to put in examples for nsr concept.
+Need to manage nits scheduling rights from dnr to dnr.